Access Assessments

 Full Independent Access Assessment (three observations, all interviews, psychoeducational support, documentation review, detailed report)

-Fixed fee (subject only to rare exceptional additions, such as extensive additional documentation review or case complexity)
+~€2,400 plus travelFixed fee (subject only to rare exceptional additions, such as extensive additional documentation review or case complexity).

 Payment terms:

-50% deposit on referral acceptance
+- 50% deposit on referral acceptance

-Balance due on report delivery
+- Balance due on report delivery

-Invoices and receipts provided.
+- Invoices and receipts provided

 Referral Process

-Complete and return the HAPii Referral Form.
+- Complete and return the HAPii Referral Form.

-HAPii acknowledges receipt within 2 working days and confirms suitability and availability.
+- HAPii acknowledges receipt within 2 working days and confirms suitability and availability.

-Contract issued outlining process, timelines, and fees.
+- Contract issued outlining process, timelines, and fees.

 Required documentation:

-Case background summary
+- Case background summary

-Signed consents (or court direction)
+- Signed consents (or court direction)

-Existing reports and relevant documentation.
+- Existing reports and relevant documentation

-Typically 8–12 weeks from referral acceptance to final report (depending on complexity and scheduling).
+Turnaround: Typically 8–12 weeks from referral acceptance to final report (depending on complexity and scheduling).